monkrus/go-rest-api/README.md

 4. We run `go run main.go` to test the basic functionality of those 3 functions.
 (Result: "Homepage Endpoint Hit" message )

-5. create a fisrs API that returns a JSON response
+5. Create an API that returns a JSON response

 6. Define an Article struct, set an Article array